Hopac/Hopac/Docs/Inverting.md

 Compositions       | Declarative       | Declarative
 Consumers          | Functional        | Imperative
-Consumers GC'ed    | Yes               | No, must unsubscribe Combinators GC'ed  | Yes               | Only partially
+Consumers GC'ed    | Yes               | No, must unsubscribe Operations GC'ed   | Yes               | Only partially

 ## Let's see some more code!